-Where a retailer has no breaches or performance data to report for a relevant period or indicator, the retailer is required to submit the applicable template.
-The template should note that the retailer has no relevant data to report for the relevant period.
+Where a retailer has performance data to report for a relevant period or indicator, the retailer is required to submit the applicable template.
+The template should note that the retailer has no relevant performance data to report for the relevant period.